corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ### Async Coloring

 As covered in [Goroutines vs Async Tasks](#goroutines-vs-async-tasks), Rust's `async fn` / `fn` split is one of the biggest ergonomic regressions coming from Go.
-Async traits have been stable since Rust 1.75, but there are still rough edges around mixing them with dynamic dispatch, occasionally you'll reach for the `async-trait` crate to paper over them.
+Async traits have been stable since Rust 1.75, but there are still rough edges around mixing them with dynamic dispatch; occasionally you'll reach for the `async-trait` crate to paper over them.

 ### Smaller Ecosystem in Some Niches